Welcome to Nutrition 211 Online (CRN 31281)

 Important “Get Started” Dates:

-You may begin accessing and you are expected to access the course in Canvas on the first day of class January 22nd.
+You may begin accessing and you are expected to access the course in Canvas on the first day of class.

-You will be dropped from the course if you do not purchase (or sign-up for the 2-wk free trial) in Connect by January 24th.
+You will be dropped from the course if you do not access our course in Canvas and activate Connect by the end of the first week of class.

 Welcome and special announcements!